-Getting out of the urban noise of a city and into nature puts you at ease, nurtures your soul and expands your consciousness.
-Your mind quiets and as you take it all in you are delivered in to a space of peaceful contemplation.
-Moments in which you are surrounded by nature’s beauty are sacred moments.
-Whether a trip into a wilderness, a forest where the sun is filtered by the trees, a red-rock desert or the landscape of a secluded ocean beach, you are welcomed and awaken to something extraordinary, not only to that which is before you, but that which is within you.
+We’re living in uncertain times and while you have to respect social distancing, getting out into nature for a bit can put you at ease, nurture your soul, expands your consciousness, and help you become more balanced while working from home.
+Moments in which you are surrounded by nature’s beauty are sacred moments—ones that we can appreciate now more than ever.
+Whether a trip into a wilderness, a forest where the sun is filtered by the trees, a red-rock desert or the landscape of a secluded ocean beach, you are welcomed and awaken to something extraordinary, not only to that which is before you but that which is within you.

 Along with the words of mystics, whose consciousness has touched the sacredness of nature, here are some practices to make your experience in nature truly enlightening:

-Nature transmits energies that take the weight of the world off your shoulders and tune you up a notch in consciousness.
-Nature’s power is creatively bursting forth with color and invisible vibrations the first awaken you and then subtly and by increments bring your mind, body and soul back into balance.
-As you sit or walk in nature, attune by breathing in the vibrations through your heart and see for yourself how much more alive you feel.
-A dose of nature is medicine.
+Nature transmits energies that seem to take the weight of the world off your shoulders while bolstering your consciousness.
+Nature’s power is creatively bursting forth with color and invisible vibrations the first awaken you and then subtly and by increments bring your mind, body, and soul back into balance.
+As you sit or walk in nature, acclimatize by breathing in the vibrations through your heart—see for yourself how much more alive you feel!

-The intrinsic beauty of nature is surely something to marvel at, absorb and appreciate.
-As your eyes grow wider, after having cleared away cobwebs that obscured your view, you notice that colors are intensified and the symmetry of landscapes are more defined.
+The intrinsic beauty of nature is surely something to marvel at, absorb, and appreciate.
+As your eyes grow wider, after having cleared away cobwebs that obscured your view, you notice that colors are intensified and the symmetry of landscapes is more defined.
 Appreciation brings you an even more powerful perspective as your heart embraces what your eyes can only see.
-Practice appreciation by blessing the trees, every flower and blade of grass at your feet and they will reveal even more of their secrets.
+Practice appreciation by blessing the trees, every flower, and blade of grass at your feet and they will reveal even more of their secrets.

 Native Americans believe the rocks, trees, and flora contain the spirits of ancestors and the “relations” they call the animal spirits.
 From a shaman’s perspective, the rocks talk, the trees sing, and the ground tugs at your feet.
 While wandering through a nature preserve, the spirits come out to greet as well as to guide and teach you about your soulful connection to the natural world.
 Once the veil has been lifted from your eyes, you may notice an ancient ancestor’s face seemingly carved out in the bark of a tree.
 You may find a rock in the shape of an animal or a larger geological feature that resembles an animal sentinel placed by the Creator to oversee the workings of nature.
 Sit beneath such a tree or rock formation, close your eyes and feel the spirits that surround you.
 They will humble you with a profound sense of oneness and love.